-Protocol Supports MQTT v3.1, v3.1.1, and v5. (v5 is supported only for cMT / cMT X Series) Customize length for Client ID/ username/password Client ID: The upper limit is 128 words.
+Protocol Supports MQTT v3.1 and v3.1.1.
+Customize length for Client ID/ username/password Client ID: The upper limit is 128 words.
 Username/Password: The upper limit is 256 words.
 IP Enter the MQTT Server IP address for receiving the message.
 If 127.0.0.1 is entered, HMI will run a MQTT server locally.
 Use domain name A domain name can be used as MQTT server's IP address.
 Port Enter the MQTT Server port number for receiving the message.
 Client ID Enter the Client ID.
-Variables can be used for Client ID, for example, entering %0 will make the HMI Name to be the Client ID.
+Variables can be used for Client ID, for

+Client ID.
 Authentication If selected, connecting MQTT Server will require [Username] and [Password].
 Username Enter the username for connecting MQTT Server.
 Password Enter the password for connecting MQTT Server.
 Keep alive time When MQTT Server does not receive the message from HMI passing the specified time, the HMI will be identified as disconnected.
 Note: When running simulation, the message may be delayed, but the delay will not exceed the [Keep alive time].
 The message from the HMI will be sent immediately.
 Timestamp Local time Use local HMI time for timestamp.
 UTC time Use UTC+0 (coordinated universal time) for timestamp.
 When the timestamp is shown incorrectly, please go to [System Parameters] " [Time Sync. / DST] tab to set the time zone.
-Clear message buffer when disconnecting gracefully This option is selected by default.
-With it selected, when disconnecting gracefully (by entering 2 for the command in MQTT's control addresses), message buffer will be cleared.
+Clear message This option is selected by default.
+With it selected, when buffer when disconnecting gracefully (by entering 2 for the command disconnecting in MQTT's control addresses), message buffer will be gracefully cleared.
 Messages in the buffer will be retained when this option is not selected.
-Close inactive MQTT connection In this mode, the connection will be automatically terminated if there's no data update for a specified period of time.
-The connection will resume once any data
+Close inactive MQTT In this mode, the connection will be automatically connection terminated if there's no data update for a specified automatically period of time.
+The connection will resume once any data update occurs.
+The user can choose to publish initial values / topic list only at the first connection.
+In this mode, the start and stop commands are disabled.